apple/ccs-caldavtester/README.txt

 			if set to 'yes' then '$host:' and '$pathprefix1:' substitutions will be performed on the data before it is sent in the request.

+		ATTRIBUTE generate
+			if set to 'yes' then a basic calendar data "fuzzing" is done to the source data to make it unique and up to date.

 		ELEMENT <content-type>
 			the MIME content type for the request body.